MJAlexander/blogdown-website/content/about.md

 I am married to [Rohan Alexander](https://rohanalexander.com/) who is also at UofT.
 Outside of work I ~~am interested in photography, cycling, and music~~ have two children, and enjoy building Lego trains, reading stories (about trains), and dancing to songs (that mention trains or other vehicles).
 I run a bit and am on [Strava](https://www.strava.com/athletes/2041191).

 A full CV can be found [here](/pdf/cv.pdf).

+I am on sabbatical for the 2024-2025 academic year.